Strategies and Accommodation to Support Employment in People with FASD

 - Providing reassurance.
-For example, an employee who arrives to work late due to transportation issues or mechanical issues may be reassured if you let them know that it is not a problem and that you understand that such things are not their fault and outside of their control.
+For example, an employee who arrives to work late due to transportation issues or mechanical issues may be reassured if you let them know that it is not a problem, and that you understand such things are outside of their control.

 - Assigning them with a workplace mentor or buddy whom they can go to in times of stress, anxiety and confusion.

-Advise the individual with FASD of any changes to their tasks, to the workplace or other relevant issues, as far in advance as is possible.
+Advise them of any changes to their tasks, to the workplace or other relevant issues, as far in advance as possible.
 Provide them with specific information about these changes, what it means for them and advice on how they can cope with those changes.

-If the individual with FASD consents to their condition being disclosed to their colleagues, it may be helpful to provide the latter with some information and guidance on what FASD is and how having an individual with FASD in the workplace is beneficial to everyone.
-It may also be helpful to have the person with FASD write up a document briefly outlining what some of the common challenges and strengths they personally experience might be and what strategies (e.g., communication strategies) work best for them.
+If your employee with FASD consents to their condition being disclosed to their colleagues, it may be helpful to provide information and guidance on what FASD is.
+It may also be helpful to have the person with FASD write up a document briefly outlining what some of the common challenges and strengths they personally experience might be and what strategies work best for them.

-All employees have pressures and responsibilities that relate to their home and community life.
-Employers need to understand that Aboriginal and Torres Strait Islander Peoples also have responsibilities and commitments that are more specific to their own unique culture, community life and kinship.
+Aboriginal and Torres Strait Islander Peoples have responsibilities and commitments that are more specific to their own unique culture, community life and kinship.
 These responsibilities are extremely important and on occasions, fulfilling these may conflict with meeting workplace responsibilities.
-These are serious issues to consider and in order to prevent any potential conflicts, employers should have sensitive and respectful discussions with employees with Aboriginal and Torres Strait Island backgrounds from the outset.
+These are serious issues to consider and employers should have sensitive and respectful discussions with Indigenous Australian employees, from the outset.